/*

 "Cleared to land, runway 6, two-seven Echo Romeo."

-At 500 AGL — airspeed stable, descent rate 700 fpm, glidepath centered — you see movement at your one o'clock on the runway.
+At 500 AGL, airspeed stable, descent rate 700 fpm, glidepath centered, you see movement at your one o'clock on the runway.
 A ground vehicle.
-An orange pickup truck, crossing from taxiway Kilo to taxiway Lima, in front of the runway threshold.
+An orange pickup truck, easing out onto the pavement near the midfield taxiway intersection.
 He should not be there.
 Your landing clearance is live.
-He is moving, slowly, across the paved surface at midfield.
+He is moving, slowly, across the runway surface.

 Then you hear it on frequency.